AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

   - Null property values will clear a value.

   - Required properties must be passed at the top-level of an upsert.
 However, this is not enforced on child nodes.

+  - When writing a numeric property, the format varies depending on whether it supports UOM structure or not.

+    **Note**: The default behavior is to support UOM structure.
+You need to opt-out of UOM structure support when creating the type with the NoUom property flag.

+     - NoUom structure: `{ quantity: 99 }`

+     - Uom structure: `{ quantity: { value: 99  uom: { id: tons } } }`

+       **Note**: uom can be set to null, in which case it defaults to the uom defined on the type property.

   - When writing a tree of item nodes, the writes are done from the leaf nodes up.